Movement-DAO/move-docs/docs/dao/intro/genesis.md

 In order to achieve these wishes, the following steps were taken:

-1. dao-lawfirm.eth created trusts and the Gnosis Safes to fund the multisig account;
+1. dao-lawfirm.eth created trusts and the Gnosis Safes to fund the Multi-sig account;
-2. multisig signers were appointed and funds were secured to support the DAO until sufficient tooling could be deployed; and,
+2. Multi-sig signers were appointed and funds were secured to support the DAO until sufficient tooling could be deployed; and,
 3. proposals for payouts to individuals were limited to 3 months periods.

-Initially, the multisig threshold was set to **3 of 5 signers,** and the following signers were appointed:
+Initially, the Multi-sig threshold was set to **3 of 5 signers,** and the following signers were appointed:

 | ID  | Ethereum Address                                                                                                        |  Contribution  | Creation Date | Created By      |
 | :-: | :---------------------------------------------------------------------------------------------------------------------- | :------------: | ------------- | --------------- |